There have been "observations" that neighborhood blocks expected to be

 Maps of those areas

 - - - - - - - end of TOC - - - - - - - -

-Missing delivery for a long time:
+Missing delivery for some time, now:

 - The few homes on 4000 Blk of Speedway